ningerdinger/TwoSimpleConnector/DigitalPower/README.md

 # DigitalPower

 In this application, I built two simple pipelines.
 The first pipeline retrieves data from CBS and converts it into a JSON format.
 It will then upload it to Dropbox.
+The second data source is from Glassdoor.
+I made a webscraper that retrieves some of the html code and transforms it into readable text.
+It is formed into a txt file format.
+After it has done so, it will store the data on dropbox.

-I opted to go for dropbox since it is free, however it doesn't support writing data into its storage directly like various Cloud services does.
+I opted to go for dropbox since it is free, however it doesn't support many of the functionalities and services like the big Cloud providers does (AWS, Google and Azure).

 To do: